KUMARG0605/SAMS/README.md

 2. Select the subjects you teach
 3. Login to access the attendance portal
 4. Mark attendance by selecting subject, date, and absent students

-## 📸 Screenshots

-### Home Page
-The landing page with navigation to student and faculty portals.

-### Student Dashboard
-Interactive pie charts showing attendance percentage for each subject.

-### Faculty Portal
-Easy-to-use interface for marking student attendance.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License